-5. TIRES
+4. TIRES

 Tires installed on your RV are matched to the weight of your coach according to the rating of the tires.
 The most important item in tires is to inspect and test air pressure no less than once per week, perhaps daily during travel.
 Correct PSI air pressure is listed on each tire as per rating.
 When air pressure is not maintained as specified tires will run hot, especially in summer months, and blow outs can occur.
 Pressure must be always be checked when tires are cold, preferably in the morning.
-NO NOT adjust or lower tire pressure when warm as it will be too low when cool.
+DO NOT adjust or lower tire pressure when warm as it will be too low when cool.
 All tire pressures rise when tires are moving on roadway.
+A tire is considered cold after 3 hours of not moving.

-6. WHEELS
+5. WHEELS